pdstevenson/pdstevenson.github.io/_publications/publications.md

 Any papers listed as *in preparation* are a reminder to me of projects I am working on, more than any promise of a paper that I'll actually finish writing

-**173.** "*Comparison of Quantum Algorithms for Excited State Finding with a Nuclear Hamiltonian*", Robbie Giles, Paul Stevenson, and Ben Murdin, *in preparation*
+**174.** "*Comparison of Quantum Algorithms for Excited State Finding with a Nuclear Hamiltonian*", Robbie Giles, Paul Stevenson, and Ben Murdin, *in preparation*

-**172.** "*Interpolation and Application of Lutetium Neutron Optical Model Parameters*", Adam Giambrone, Aaron Stott, and Paul Stevenson, *in preparation*
+**173.** "*Interpolation and Application of Lutetium Neutron Optical Model Parameters*", Adam Giambrone, Aaron Stott, and Paul Stevenson, *in preparation*

-**171.** "*Aspects of Symmetry in Nuclear Quantum Computing Variational Algorithms*", Paul Stevenson, Chandan Sarma, Lloyd La Ronde, Serkan Akkoyun, Bhoomika Maheshwari and Piet Van Isacker, *in preparation*
+**172.** "*Aspects of Symmetry in Nuclear Quantum Computing Variational Algorithms*", Paul Stevenson, Chandan Sarma, Lloyd La Ronde, Serkan Akkoyun, Bhoomika Maheshwari and Piet Van Isacker, *in preparation*

+**171.** "*Fault-tolerant quantum algorithms for simulating atomic nuclei*", James Benstead, Michael Garn, Neil Gaspar, Sean Greenaway, Angus Kan, Lloyd La Ronde, Chandan Sarma, and Paul Stevenson, [arXiv:2607.21563](https://arxiv.org/abs/2607.21563) ✅

 **170.** "*Full-Spectrum Quantum Simulation for the Nuclear Shell Model*", Bhoomika Maheshwari, Paul Stevenson, and Piet Van Isacker, *submitted to Phys.
 Lett.
 B*, [arXiv: 2607.08235](https://arxiv.org/abs/2607.08235) ✅